Steven-Biro/ff1rando_autosplitter/README.md

-# FF!
-Randomized Auto Splitter for LiveSplit
+# FF1 Randomized Auto Splitter for LiveSplit
 Currently being tested, needs FCEUX 2.2.3 - currently seems to run right with all tested roms on my PC, looking for people to test it out

 How to use this: